 Our New Orleans Foodie Trip

-I traveled to New Orleans in September and enjoyed some of the finest cuisine inthe world.
-Read about my trip here about some of the area’s best restaurants and more.
+I traveled to New Orleans and enjoyed some of the finest Cajun and Creole cuisine in the world.
+Read about my trip here, about some of the area’s best restaurants and more.

 I have never been to a city like New Orleans.
 If you’ve never visited, I encourage you to book your plane tickets now and spend some time there.
 I visited the city once many years ago, but like many people, I barely remember it.
 We had booked a cruise that left from the port in New Orleans, so we flew in that Friday, stayed only the evening, then hopped on the ship the following morning.